Slow Cooker Hawaiian Haystacks

 Step Four – Shred the chicken with two forks in the slow cooker.
 Serve over hot rice and desired toppings.

-You can use cauliflower rice, brown rice, basmati rice, or wild rice to replace white rice.
+• Note: You can use cauliflower rice, brown rice, or basmati rice to replace white rice.

 Slow Cooker Hawaiian Haystacks